-Scrub soybean with your hand to remove the skins.
-Then fill bowl with water and the skin will float to the top.
-Remove skin by tilting the bowl and pour the water out.
+Rub soybeans with your hand to remove its skins.
+Then add water to the bowl so that the skin will float to the top.
+Remove the skins that floated to the top.
 Repeat this step until all skins are removed.

-Then put 1 cup of soybean in the blender and keep the rest in the freezer for future use.
+Tsk, you can keep the rest of the unused soybeans in the freezer for future use.

 Bring water to a boil and add so myeon.
-Cook for a few minutes.
-To test for doneness, take a piece to chew.
-If it’s not hard then it’s cooked.
-Then rinse noodle in cold water a couple of times.
+Cook for few minutes.
+To test for doneness, take a piece and try it.
+Then rinse noodle in cold water.
+Drain well.

-Make coil with noodle and place in serving bowl then add soy milk broth, cucumber and tomatoes.
-You can add a couple of ice cubes if you want.
+Coil the noodle and place in serving bowl then add soy milk broth, cucumber and tomatoes.
+You can add a couple of ice cubes if you like it.

 So yes, the taste was really bland.
 But with kimchi it became OHMYGOD so deliciously good!!!
 And I found out in Korea, they serve kimchi with kongguksu.
 So I guess I’m on the right track.
 I read that they also serve salt to you in case you need to add some more.